-It's often forgotten that a name from a dog's perspective is simply another cue that tells him to pay attention to you and come running to you when it's followed by the word "come!"
+It's often forgotten that a name from a dog's perspective is simply another cue that tells him to pay attention to you and follow your directions.

 If your dog has been already trained, most likely he's very familiar with certain cues such as sit, down, heel, leave it, watch, drop and stay, so you want to pick a name that doesn't sound too similar to these words.